 severe weather conditions make it impossible to travel to the hearing; or

-the claimant objects to the hearing being held by video teleconferencing technology.
-See I-5-1-16 III.C., Claimant's Right to Object to VTC Hearing.
+the claimant objects to a hearing held by VTC.
+See HALLEX I-5-1-16 III.B.

-The ALJ may also find good cause for changing the time or place of a scheduled hearing, based on other circumstances.
-When determining whether a claimant has good cause for objecting to the time or place of his or her hearing based on other circumstances, the ALJ will consider the claimant's reason(s) for objecting, the facts supporting the reason(s), and the effect of the proposed change on the efficient administration of the hearing process.
+The ALJ may also find good cause for changing the time or place of a scheduled hearing based on other circumstances.
+When determining whether a claimant has good cause for objecting based on other circumstances, the ALJ will consider the claimant's reason(s) for objecting, the facts supporting the reason(s), and the effect of the proposed change on the efficient administration of the hearing process.

 When the ALJ finds that there is good cause to change the time or place of the hearing, the ALJ will reschedule the hearing.
 The ALJ or the HO staff will notify the claimant and representative of the finding by issuing a new notice of hearing at least 20 days before the hearing.
-See I-2-3-15, Notice of Hearing.
+See HALLEX I-2-3-15.

 G. ALJ Does Not Find That There Is Good Cause to Change the Time or Place of the Hearing

 When the ALJ does not find that there is good cause to change the time or place of the hearing, the ALJ will not reschedule the hearing.
 The ALJ or the HO staff will notify the claimant and representative of the finding and the rationale for the finding before the hearing.
 The notification could be either a written notice or via telephone by HO staff, documented in a report of contact.
 Any documentation will be made an exhibit to the administrative record.